BitJetKit/Pi-Trainer/README.md

 Once the training data is available, I shall implement an AI that tests for the likely 1st digit, the 2nd digit, the 3rd digit, but even the 4th digit, etc.

-You will need Python3 (or some Anaconda as it simplifies processes) This originally ran on VS Code with the Python extension by Microsoft.
+You will need Python3 (or some Anaconda as it simplifies processes) This originally ran on VS Code with the Python extension by Microsoft on Windows 10.